freenetis/phpaxrs/README.md

 ### 1. Create a resource end point class

 Class methods are annotated in order to provide information for binding of HTTP requests.
-HTTP method is indicated using `@GET`, `@POST`, `@PUT` or `@DELETE` annotations.
-Accepted or provided MINE types of request or responses bodies are defined using `@Consumes` and `@Produces` annotations.
-For removing of duplicate code, global MINE types may be defined using class annotations.
+HTTP method is indicated using `@GET`, `@POST`, `@PUT` or `@DELETE` annotation.
+Accepted or provided MIME types of request or responses bodies are defined using `@Consumes` and `@Produces` annotations.
+For removing of duplicate code, global MIME types may be defined using class annotations.

 All methods are mapped to a path relative to the end point path that is specified during end point registration.
-Annotation `@Path` may be used for mapping of a method to subpath by defining path template of desired subpath.
-Path template may contain parameters denoted by `{ name [: regex] }`, e.g. `{myParam}`, `{id:\d+}`, `{id:[1-9][0-9]*}`.
-Name of param may contain only letters and optional regex is a common PHP regular expression.
-Regex can be use for parameter value validation and mapping specification.
-Value of parameter may ontain any character except for `/`.
+Annotation `@Path` may be used for mapping of a method to a subpath by defining path template of desired subpath.
+Path template may contain parameters writter in following syntax: `{name[:regex]}`, e.g. `{myParam}`, `{id:\d+}`, `{id:[1-9][0-9]*}`.
+The param name may contain only letters and the optional regex is a common PHP regular expression.
+The regex can be use for parameter value validation and mapping restriction.
+Value of parameter may ontain any character except for `/` and must be matched agains regex if it is specified.

+A method mapped by above instructions is called if it match the HTTP request path and accept/provide same data types as HTTP request headers accept and content-type specifies.
+If request was invoked with PUT or POST HTTP method than the first argument passed to the method is sended request body.
+No data conversion is required passed body data are already handled by serializator.
+Arguments that follows contains values matched agains path template parameters.
+For better orientation in code they should be named same as parameter names are.
+Rest of request variables may be obtain by common PHP utilities and procedures (e.g. query string using `$_GET` variable).

+Responses may are formed from what your method returns.
+If it is an instance of `\phpaxrs\http\HttpResponse` than it is directly used as the response.
+If nothing is returned than no content HTTP message with code 204 is sended as the response.
+If some object is returned than it is seialized, set up as response body and send with with HTTP message OK (code 200).
+If an exception is thrown during method processing then error HTTP response with code 500 is send.
+If no suitable method for the request was found than one of 4xx codes is sended as response (e.g. not found - 404).
+For easy building of `HttpResponse` the `ResponseBuilder` class may be used.

 ```php
 /**